-Oven Roasted Root Vegetables – an easy, healthy and colorful vegetable side dish.
-These caramelized veggies are perfect for cold weather holidays, buffets or a weeknight dinner!
+These Oven Roasted Root Vegetables are an easy, healthy and colorful vegetable side dish.
+Roasted caramelized veggies are perfect for holidays, buffets, or even a weeknight dinner.
+The flavor that comes from roasting the vegetables with garlic and aromatic herbs makes them irresistible.
+I’ve been known to make a meal out of these veggies!

 Root vegetables have a sweet, earthy flavor that seems tailor-made for roasting.
-With Thanksgiving around the corner, I felt it was high time to revisit my recipe for Oven Roasted Root Vegetables.
-This recipe has been a favorite on the site for years.
+This recipe for oven roasted root vegetables has been a favorite on the site for years.
 With yams, carrots, parsnip, and potatoes, this hearty mix of vegetables is sure to satisfy.
 Red onions and garlic cloves are added to pump up the aromatic flavor.
 With rosemary, thyme and a touch of cumin, these vegetables are utterly addicting.
+They are the perfect side dish for holiday celebrations like Thanksgiving, Passover, and Rosh Hashanah.
+This is truly one of my favorite side dishes!

 Cooking Tips for Oven Roasted Root Vegetables